Hammer, Claw, and Mallet Toes - Topic Overview

 Hammer, claw, and mallet toes are

-toes that do not have the right shape.
-They may look odd or may hurt, or both.
+into an odd position.
+They may look strange or may hurt, or both.

 happen in the four smaller toes, not the big toe.